Canada Lynx (Canadian Lynx): Elusive Predator with Critical Habitat and Competitive Advantage

-Canada Lynx (Canadian Lynx)
+The Mysterious Canada Lynx

-Canada lynx also called the Canadian lynx is a mid-sized cat species ranging across northern parts of the United States, as well as Canada, and Alaska.
+Canada lynx, also called the Canadian lynx, is a mid-sized cat species ranging across northern parts of the United States, as well as Canada, and Alaska.
 With a well-developed body and long legs, its hind limbs being a touch longer than the forelimbs, the Canada lynx has a somewhat arched appearance.
 Similar to other lynx species, these predatory cats have long, dense fur, ruffed face, triangular ears tipped with tufts of hair, and a short, thick tail.

 Scientific Classification